evoingram/bw4/README.md

-(I wrote a React app for this project in a previous build week with a localhost API and recently refactored it to use this API instead.
+(I wrote a React app for this same project in a previous build week with a localhost API and recently refactored it to use this API instead.
 It is live @ https://devdeskelireact.now.sh/)

 # [BASE API URL](https://devdesk2eli.herokuapp.com/)